delenamalan/delenamalan/README.md

   [Twitter](https://twitter.com/delenamalan), blogging on [www.delenamalan.co.za](https://www.delenamalan.co.za/) or on
   [LinkedIn](https://www.linkedin.com/in/delenamalan).

-I'm thinking of moving to Europe :eu: so let me know (preferably on [LinkedIn](https://www.linkedin.com/in/delenamalan)) if you're interested in offering me a job that side. :smile:

 <!--
 **delenamalan/delenamalan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.